top of page

 Engaged more than 700 Allen County stakeholders in surveys, interviews, focus groups, and narrative capture during the 2024-2025 school year.

-Co-designed and collaboratively analyzed with diverse members of the ACS community.
+Co-designed and collaboratively analyzed with diverse members of the ACS community, including students, parents, teachers, school administrators, coaches, district leadership, and business and community leaders.

 Finding: